 Tours for all ages

-Open to everyone, the Jardin des Plantes’ summer tours explore nine recurring themes: “Herbs and the Sensory Garden,” “Medicinal Plant Collections,” “The Jardin des Plantes’ Plant Collections,” “The Martins Greenhouse and Its Succulent Collection,” “To be or not to be a botanical garden, that is the question,” “Tours of the Permaculture Edible Garden,” “Aromatic Plants and Spices,” “The Garden, Medicine, and Botany for 400 Years.”
+Open to everyone, the Jardin des Plantes’ summer tours cover nine recurring themes: “Herbs and the Sensory Gardens,” “Medicinal Plant Collections,” “The Jardin des Plantes’ Plant Collections,” “The Martins Greenhouse and Its Succulent Collection,” “To Be or Not to Be a Botanical Garden—That Is the Question,” “Tours of the Permaculture Edible Garden,” “Aromatic Plants and Spices,” and “The Garden, Medicine, and Botany for 400 Years.”

 Practical Information